MStarmans91/WORC/README.md

 See for other requirements the [requirements file](requirements.txt).

 ## Start
 We provide an example script for you to get started with.
 Make sure you input your own data as the sources.
 Also, check out the unit tests of several tools in the WORC/resources/fastr_tests directory.
 The example is explained in more detail in the Wiki on this Github.
+Additionally, we provide a [WORC Tutorial](https://github.com/MStarmans91/WORCTutorial).

 ## WIP
 - We are working on improving the documentation.